sinseman44/koolnova-BMS-Integration/README.md

 ## Switch

-The following parameter can be controlled for the `switch` platform entitie:
+The following parameters can be controlled for the `switch` platform entitie:
 - Global HVAC State (stopped or running)
+- Modbus Debug (stopped or running)

 # Debugging